loglob/mcaas/README.md

 ## How to use
 Download the install script (install.sh), make it executable and run it.
-By specifying a directory, it will install to that directory rather than the default /srv/mc
+By specifying a directory as first argument, it will install to that directory rather than the default _/srv/mc_.

 You will be asked if you want to generate a service file.
+The unit will be named _mc_.

 If you generated a service file and want the server to start automatically with the system, run